Quick Links

 Children should attend school even if...

-Please see the link below on the most up to date advice from the NHS with regard to illnesses and conditions that affect children.
+Please see the links below on the most up to date advice from the NHS with regard to illnesses and conditions that affect children.

 This includes advice on when children should still attend school and any limitations on when not to attend.